 Then go out, enjoy the life of the city, smile at people, listen to the street musicians and find some bars you like.
 It’s so much more about the feeling you get, I think that’s the most important.
 I mean… there must be a good reason for which all those people from all over the world decided to move to Berlin, right?

 … And party

-If you are an outgoing person, extremely sociable, enjoying to talk to new and different people, Berlin must be on your travel destination.
-This city can party everyday, over and over again.
+If you are an outgoing person, extremely sociable, enjoying talking to new and different people, Berlin must be on your travel destination.
+This city can party every day, over and over again.

 Most people bring souvenirs to their friends, but I want to inspire my friends to leave their comfort zone and travel.
 That’s the best gift I can give them.